 Lookback Window Implementation: A lookback window of 7 days was utilized, implying that we're predicting the dengue cases on a given day (let's say "t") based on the data from the previous seven days (t-1 to t-7).

-Normalization: Considering that the data contained differences in scales and units, normalization was essential.
+Normalization: Normalization was essential because the data contained differences in scales and units.
 We employed the sklearn preprocessing tool to achieve this, specifically using the MinMaxScalar.
 This ensured that our data values were adjusted to fall within a range of -1 to 1.

 Determining Inputs and Outputs: